 How does OncoHost work?

 Applying AI to predict response to cancer therapies is not a new idea.
 A recent study published in Clinical Cancer Research found that an algorithm trained on standard CT scans could anticipate tumor response in lung cancer patients.
 In June, a research team in France launched a new study to monitor cancer patients.
-As?
+How?
 Using an artificial intelligence system.

 OncoHost takes a different approach.
 Uniquely analyzes changes in blood to monitor the dynamics of biological processes in response to cancer therapies, and to identify potential drug targets.